Wrawr/Germanhelp/README.md

 "WORD 2 IN LANGUAGE A":"WORD 2 IN LANGUAGE B",
 etc
      }
-3. Make sure to remove the comma from the final word pair
+3. Make sure to remove the comma from the final word pair.

+(there is an example file in the lists folder already that you can use as a template.)

-Your list should now be automatically detected by the program
+Your list should now be automatically detected by the program.